 Google could well be the tyrannosaurus of digital marketing, always keeping digital marketers on their toes.
 SEOs dance to their tunes.
 Google’s Adwords program is shedding its old skin and taking on a new one with customer-centric marketing and machine learning at the core of its smart display campaigns.

 This will enable digital marketers to reach out to targets at all stages of the buying cycle.
 Google’s evolution includes automated bidding, automated ad creation and automated targeting.
 As if this is not enough, Google is now veering heavily in the direction of mobiles in search rankings.
+Check 10 key Trends For 2019 That You Should Absolutely Know if you want to improve your rankings.

 This means website owners need to pay more attention to optimizing mobile websites, their usability, and content.
 Google is quite active with its Ad experience and abusive experience program to root out practices such as gathering data from unsuspicious users and selling off such data to spammers.